jina-ai/jina/.github/2.0/cookbooks/Flow.md

 #### Send Parameters

-To send parameters to the executor, use
+To send parameters to the Executor, use

 ```python
 from jina import Document, Executor, Flow, requests